haya8888333-dev/haya8888333-dev/README.md

 ## 👋 Hi, I'm Haya

-I’m a Data Analyst, Business Analyst, and BI Analyst with expertise in SAP CX.
+I’m a Data Analyst, Business Analyst, and BI Analyst.

 ### 💼 What I Do
 - Analyze data to support strategic and operational decisions